jpinilloslr/gshortcuts/README.md

   - [`docs/sample-shortcuts.yaml`](docs/sample-shortcuts.yaml)
   - [`docs/sample-shortcuts.json`](docs/sample-shortcuts.json)

-- `export`: Exports custom shortcuts to a specified file.
+- `export`: Exports shortcuts to a specified file.

   ```bash
   gshortcuts export /path/to/your/shortcuts.yaml
   gshortcuts export /path/to/your/shortcuts.json
   ```

-- `reset`: Resets all custom shortcuts.
+- `reset-custom`: Resets all custom shortcuts.

 For more information on each command, use the `-h` or `--help` flag: